jfontz/RTU-PORTAL-redesign/README.md

 # RTU-PORTAL-redesign
-My unofficial redesign of the Rizal Technological University (RTU) portal.
+An unofficial redesign of the Rizal Technological University (RTU) portal.